|MP 8.01.14||Brachytherapy for Clinically Localized Prostate Cancer Using Permanently Implanted Seeds|

 Focal (subtotal) prostate brachytherapy

-A May 21, 2012 search of online site ClinicalTrials.gov identified several active studies on brachytherapy for prostate cancer treatment.
-In a randomized Phase 3 trial, the effectiveness of brachytherapy with or without EBRT will be evaluated in intermediate-risk prostate cancer patients (NCT00063882).
-A randomized Phase 3 study of patients with intermediate- and high-risk localized prostate cancer will compare androgen suppression and elective pelvic nodal irradiation followed by high-dose 3-D conformal boost versus androgen suppression and elective pelvic nodal irradiation followed by Iodine-125 brachytherapy implant boost (NCT00175396).
-In another randomized Phase 3 trial, androgen-deprivation therapy and various approaches to radiation therapy including brachytherapy will be studied in 2,580 patients.
+A May 26, 2014 search of online site ClinicalTrials.gov identified several active studies on brachytherapy for prostate cancer treatment.
+In a randomized phase 3 trial, the effectiveness of brachytherapy with or without EBRT will be evaluated in 588 intermediate-risk prostate cancer patients (NCT00063882).
+A randomized phase 3 study of 400 patients with intermediate- and high-risk localized prostate cancer will compare androgen suppression and elective pelvic nodal irradiation followed by high-dose 3-D conformal boost versus androgen suppression and elective pelvic nodal irradiation followed by Iodine-125 brachytherapy implant boost (NCT00175396).
+In another randomized phase 3 trial, androgen-deprivation therapy and various approaches to RT including brachytherapy will be studied in 2580 patients.
 (NCT01368588).
+In a phase 3, prospective, multicenter, randomized trial, 1520 patients with intermediate-risk prostate cancer will be studied to compare dose-escalated RT (EBRT or EBRT with HDR or LDR brachytherapy) with or without short-term androgen deprivation therapy (NCT00936390).

 There are limited data in published literature on focal brachytherapy.
 Available reports have focused on methods for delineating and evaluating tumor areas to identify appropriate candidates for focal prostate therapy.
 Reports on patient outcomes after focal brachytherapy have not been published.
 Given the lack of available studies and evidence, focal or subtotal prostate brachytherapy is considered investigational.